 The outcome of this course is for the learner to describe an overview of the field of gerontology.

 Physiology of AgingThere are more elderly adults in the United States than ever before in history, making this segment one of the fastest-growing portions of the population.
 The appropriate care of older adults requires healthcare providers to have a solid understanding of the physiologic changes that accompany aging.
-This course explores aging, reviews the theories of aging, and examine the physical changes in body systems associated with aging.

 Mental Health and AgingThe enormous increase in the diverse elderly population has prompted a vital societal challenge: the design and delivery of mental health services to the older adult.
 Because the elderly population in the United States and globally is projected to grow rapidly, the need for geriatric mental health services will also increase dramatically.
 Continued intellectual, social, and physical activity throughout the life cycle are important for the maintenance of mental health in later life.
 This course explores the issues of mental wellness strategies for the aging adult, cultural diversity as it relates to mental health, and traditional as well as integrative therapies to support mental health in the aging population.